Art in Bloom Dazzles with Creativity in North Carolina

 Here are some ideas whether it’s for modern art or more contemporary art in how you can learn from these masters and think of accessorizing art with floral designs.

 Some of the trends we liked seeing include using structures such as frames to house vases.
 Clever, right?
 Also clearly fashion was on the minds of many. of the artists.
 Another thought to consider.
-Many of these floral artists are professionals but a large batch is just garden enthusiasts.
+Many of these floral artists are professionals but a large batch are just garden enthusiasts.

 McCausland, inspired by Formulation: Articulation, Folio 1/Folder 15, by Josef Albers